kennethoo/auth-api/readme.md

 - Simple health check endpoints to see if everything's working
 - Clear error messages when something goes wrong
 - Easy to integrate with any frontend framework
+- Works with all modern browsers (Chrome, Firefox, Safari, Edge)

 ---